Syria air strike destroys hope in border town

 Seventeen of the bodies could not be identified.
 "Some of these graves just have body parts that we couldn't identify - arms, hands, feet, just pieces of bodies," said Abu al-Baraa, his clerical robe covered in dirt.

-An entire neighborhood was destroyed in Wednesday's attack.
-At least 20 homes were leveled.
+An entire neighbourhood was destroyed in Wednesday's attack.
+At least 20 homes were levelled.
 The entire side of one building had been sliced off exposing the rooms inside.
 A toilet hung precariously from a pipe and chairs teetered near the edge.

 A bulldozer dug through the concrete and rubble, helped by men using their bare hands.
 The dead included three children, one no more than a year old.
 Their bodies were quickly wrapped in blankets and taken to hospital.